Saad123ali/ALL-DSA-LAB-TASK/README.md

 - **Dynamic Programming**: Classic problems solved using dynamic programming techniques.
 - **Recursion & Backtracking**: Solutions to problems using recursive approaches and backtracking algorithms.
 - **Greedy Algorithms**: Problem-solving examples using greedy methods.
+- **Daily Quizzes with Solutions**: Regularly updated quizzes with solutions to test and reinforce your understanding of DSA concepts.

 ## 🚀 Getting Started